 I am a native North Carolinian and a graduate of Duke University and the Seton Hall University School of Law.
 I worked for the NC Legislature in Raleigh prior to joining the Foreign Service.
 I served overseas in Dubai and Bombay (now Mumbai) where I met my husband Firoze.
 We moved to Washington in 1997 and I began working at WC & AN Miller Realtors (now Long and Foster) in 2000.
 Firoze is a finance manager at Leidos in Washington, DC.
 My husband and I live in Brookland (NE DC) with ourcat Chipper.
 We have 17 nephews and nieces and from time to time one or another of them has lived in our basement.
-Our nephew Bair who works on Capitol Hill lives with us presently.
+Most of them have worked on Capitol Hill.
 We are avid fans of Duke basketball and the Atlanta Braves (Chipper is named for the Braves' retired third baseman).
-We also love theater and opera and we have season tickets to several local companies.
+We also love theater and opera.
 We really enjoy traveling.
-Our last overseas trip was to England in August 2017.
-We visit my mom in NC one weekend a month.
+Our last overseas trip was to England in August 2018.
+We frequently visit NC to see friends and family.
 I love to cook and I knit and read.
+During the Pandemic I took ukulele lessons and began playing the piano again.
 I correspond with several people who are shut-ins or ill or who just like getting letters.
-I belong to the book discussion group at the Women's Club of Chevy Chase (WCCC).
+I belong to the Woman's Club of Chevy Chase (WCCC).
 My husband and I belong to the United Nations Association of the National Capitol Area and the DC League of Women Voters.
-We belong to the Arts Club of Washington and the University Club.
-My husband and I are former board members of DC chapter of the English Speaking Union.
+We belong to the Arts Club of Washington where I am on the Board and the University Club.
+We are former board members of DC chapter of the English Speaking Union.
 We attend Christ Church Georgetown where I am on the Altar Guild.

 Specialties and Designations